petecarapetyan/cc/doc/00--hygiene/000--when.help.rocket.md

 ## Who to Ask for Help?

-Sometimes it is most practical to simply ask the instructor.
+Sometimes it is most practical to simply ask the instructor for a 1-1 to help you get un-stuck.

-It can also be much more beneficial to you and your fellow bootcampers to ask each other for help, for many reasons.
+It can also be much more beneficial to you and your fellow bootcampers to ask _**each other**_ for help, for many reasons.
 But sometimes that is not practical, for example it could take longer, or the first person you might ask might not be helpful.

-The culture here at Coders Campus is a strong inclination for students to work together to solve problems.
+The culture here at Coders Campus leans strongly towards students working together to solve problems.
 This follows the pattern of teamwork that you will find in most successful company teams.

 ## Who Benefits When Bootcampers Ask Each Other?